Galois groups and group actions on Lie algebras: The Galois group of Lie algebra extensions

-A crucial step in applying \thref{recsiGal} is the description of the kernel of the trace map $t: \mathfrak{h} \to \mathfrak{h}^G$, which heavily depends of the group $G$ and on the action $\varphi$.
+A crucial step in applying Theorem~\ref{recsiGal} is the description of the kernel of the trace map $t: \mathfrak{h} \to \mathfrak{h}^G$, which heavily depends of the group $G$ and on the action $\varphi$.
 In the case of cyclic groups acting on fields this kernel is described by Hilbert's theorem \cite[Theorem 6.3]{Lang}.
-As a nice surprise its counterpart for Lie algebras is also true but the proof is different.
+As a nice surprise its counterpart for Lie algebras is also true but the proof uses completely different techniques.